The Broadway Melody: Reception and legacy

 "This picture is great.
 It will revolutionize the talkies", wrote Edwin Schallert for Motion Picture News.
 "The direction is an amazing indication of what can be done in the new medium."

 Mordaunt Hall of The New York Times wrote a mixed review, calling it "rather cleverly directed" but "somewhat obvious", with sentiment "served out too generously in most of the sequences."
-Hall called King's performance "vigorous", but of Page he wrote, "Her acting, especially her voice, does not enhance her personality.
-Notwithstanding, it must be admitted that there are girls who talk as she is made to for the screen.
+Hall called King's performance "vigorous", but of Page, he wrote, "Her acting, especially her voice, does not enhance her personality.
+Notwithstanding, it must be admitted that there are girls who talk as they are made to for the screen.
 Miss Page, however, fails to give one an impression of spontaneity, for she recites rather than speaks her lines."

-John Mosher of The New Yorker wrote "The stage background allows opportunity for one or two musical interpolations, and no one is more glad than we that the talkies charmingly succeed in a very pleasant ballet.
-Because of that we shall try to forget the dialogue of the play, and that James Gleason ever wanted to take any credit for it."
+John Mosher of The New Yorker wrote, "The stage background allows opportunity for one or two musical interpolations, and no one is more glad than we that the talkies charmingly succeed in a very pleasant ballet.
+Because of that, we shall try to forget the dialogue of the play, and that James Gleason ever wanted to take any credit for it."

+Accolades

+The film was nominated for three Academy Awards at the 1930 ceremony: Best Actress (Bessie Love), Best Director (Harry Beaumont), and Outstanding Picture.
+No nominations were announced before the 1930 ceremonies.
+Love and Beaumont are presumed to have been under consideration, and they are listed as such by the Academy of Motion Picture Arts and Sciences.